ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 SD Card Setup
 -------------
 The micro SD card for the processor board must be formatted as a FAT/FAT16 file-system (not FAT32).
-The SD card contents contents (initialisation data and images) can be retrieved from the Plastic Logic GitHub repository (https://github.com/plasticlogic/pl-mcu-sd-card.git).
-Unzip this archive and place the resulting files on the SD card so that the root directory of the file-system contains the folders Type11, Type16, etc.
+The SD card contents (initialisation data and images) can be retrieved from the Plastic Logic GitHub repository (https://github.com/plasticlogic/pl-mcu-sd-card.git).
+Unzip this archive and place the resulting files on the SD card so that the root directory of the file-system contains the folders ``Type11``, ``Type16``, etc.

 The supplied content provides a safe set of configuration data for each type of display.
-In order to obtain the best image quality the ``waveform.bin`` (for S1D13541) or ``waveform.wbf`` (for S1D13524) and ``vcom`` files must be replaced with data specific to the display you are using.
+In order to obtain the best image quality the waveform binary file, ``waveform.bin`` (for S1D13541) or ``waveform.wbf`` (for S1D13524), and the text file ``vcom``, containing the VCOM voltage in mV, must be replaced with data specific to the display used.
 These files are located at:

- ``0:/<Display-Type>/display/waveform.bin`` *(for S1D13541)*
+ ``0:/<Display-Type>/display/waveform.bin``

- ``0:/<Display-Type>/display/waveform.wbf`` *(for S1D13524)*
+ ``0:/<Display-Type>/display/waveform.wbf``

- ``0:/<Display-Type>/display/vcom`` *(text file containing the VCOM voltage in mV)*
+ ``0:/<Display-Type>/display/vcom``

 Place the micro SD card in the micro SD card socket on the processor board.